-J. J. Conway & Co., – CO – 1861
+J. J. Conway & Company

-J. J. Conway and Company – Minting Colorado Gold
+J. J. Conway and Company & Minting Colorado Gold

-J. J. Conway was a jeweler and watchmaker by trade.
-He also dabbled in banking for a time in Colorado Territory.
-He formed a company to solve the problems of the gold miners who found gold dust in several areas in Colorado from 1859 to 1861.
-These miners needed someone to take their gold dust and turn it into coinage that they could use for commerce.
+J. J. Conway was a jeweler and watchmaker by trade, and he also dabbled in banking for a time in Colorado Territory.
+He formed a company to address the problems of gold miners who found gold dust in several areas of Colorado from 1859 to 1861; these miners needed someone to turn their gold dust into coinage they could use in commerce.
+J. J. Conway located his operations in Georgia Gulch, near Central City, in the heart of Colorado’s early gold-mining region west of Denver.

-The $2.50 gold coin of J. J. Conway & Company, was of simple design.
+The $2.50 gold coin of J. J. Conway & Company was of simple design.
 The obverse was text with “J. J. CONWAY” at the top periphery and “& CO,” at the center of the obverse.
 The bottom periphery had the word “BANKERS” inscribed on it.
 “J J CONWAY” and “BANKERS” were separated by 2 six-pointed stars.

 (An (1861) $2.50 gold coin struck by J. J. Conway & Company, Obverse [left], Reverse [right].)